eugenca/LudumDare54/README.md

 Made by Eugene, Marissa, Annie, Kim, Nicky, John

 Jam: https://itch.io/jam/ludum-dare-54-winnipeg

 Game: https://wertas1.itch.io/shell-shuffle

-Game not fully completed - autospawn was not implemented yet But we can spawn a lot of shells :)
+Game not fully completed - autospawn was not implemented yet.

+But we can spawn a lot of shells :)